vuejs/docs/src/guide/component-props.md

 })
 ```

-With `inheritAttrs: false` and `$attrs`, you can manually decide which element you want to forward attributes to, which is often desirable for [base components](../style-guide/#base-component-names-strongly-recommended):
+When you disable `inheritAttrs`, this gives you to access the `$attrs` property, which includes all non-prop attributes (e.g., `class`, `style`, `v-on` listeners, etc.).
+With `inheritAttrs: false` and `$attrs`, you can explicitly determine which element you want to forward attributes to, which is often desirable for [base components](../style-guide/#base-component-names-strongly-recommended):

 ```js
 app.component('base-input', {